Rita Daniela

 Rita Daniela de Guzman Iringan (born September 15, 1995), popularly known as Rita Daniela (/tl/), is a Filipino actress, singer and television host.
 She won as the Grand Champion in the first season of Popstar Kids and has been tagged as "The Undeniable Star" for her soulful singing voice and versatile acting career.

 In 2018, she gained recognition for her role as Susan "Aubrey" Palomares in the top-rated television drama My Special Tatay alongside Ken Chan, which spawned a popular love team between the two.

 Daniela was one of the Journey Hosts in The Clash beginning from the second season until its fourth season.
-She is currently one of the main hosts in the musical-comedy variety show, All-Out Sundays.
+She was one of the main hosts in the musical-comedy variety show, All-Out Sundays.

 Career

-Daniela's career was first launched in 2005 as "Rita De Guzman Iringan" after appearing in QTV's Pop Star Kids where competed alongside Julie Anne San Jose and emerged as the first grand champion.
+Daniela's career was first launched in 2005 as "Rita De Guzman Iringan" after appearing in QTV's Pop Star Kids where competed alongside Julie Anne San Jose, Enzo Almario and emerged as the first grand champion.
 Since winning the contest, she has made numerous appearances on different shows on both GMA and QTV (now GTV).

 In 2006, she became one of the members of the singing group Sugarpop, a children's group composed of the five finalists of the first season of PopStar Kids, with Enzo Almario, Julie Anne San Jose, Vanessa Rangadhol, and Cholo Bismonte.
 The musical group appeared regularly on GMA's concert television show SOP Rules until it disbanded in 2010 after the show was reformatted to Party Pilipinas.

 Daniela began her acting career in several television dramas of GMA Network as "Rita Iringan."
 Her first acting project was a supporting role in the 2007 action-adventure drama Asian Treasures as Charlene.
 She later changed her screen name to "Rita de Guzman," using the surname of her maternal grandfather.
 She gained recognition for her "kontrabida" roles in the dramas Mundo Mo'y Akin and Villa Quintana in 2013, as well as Impostora in 2017.

 In 2015, she was nominated for "Best Supporting Actress" in the 63rd FAMAS Awards for her role in the film Asintado.
 After deciding to focus on her singing career and signing with GMA Records (now GMA Music), she changed her screen name to Rita Daniela.
 She released her self-titled debut album on April of the same year.